 The park is one of the most popular spots in the state for Freeriding with a number of natural drops ranging from 2-20 feet.
 You will also find one of Connecticut's tallest rollers: the 30 foot high Green Monster (a.k.a.
 The Wall).
 Spend some time exploring and check out the Bat Cave (Crevasse), Copper Creek, Picnic Table Rock, Slick Rock East, or the Serengeti.
 There is also a great view from the trails along the cliffs above Rt.
 25. You'll head home in sweat and smiles—it's a rewarding spin wherever you go...

 Click on parking icon(s) on map for directions.

-Note: Clicking Directions link displays a new full screen window / tab
+Clicking the Directions link icon displays a new full screen window (tab)

 Blazings and Map Tools

 Trail Blazings indicated by color on map.
 A lighter blue is used where the Blue and White overlap.
 Further trail info available using Map Tools >